cloudywaters/cloudywaters.github.io/src/content/posts/2024/2024-review.md

 ### **Wrapping It All Up**

-From revolutionising AI-powered services to advancing policy governance and redefining operational models with GitOps and platform engineering, 2024 has been a stellar year for Microsoft Azure.
+From revolutionising AI-powered services to advancing policy governance and redefining operational models with platform engineering, 2024 has been a stellar year for Microsoft Azure.
 As we step into 2025, these predictions highlight an exciting road ahead, with smarter tools, tighter security, and more streamlined operations shaping the future of cloud computing.

 So, whether you’re a developer, an IT leader, or just a tech enthusiast, keep an eye on Azure—it’s sure to surprise us all yet again.
 Here’s to another year of innovation and coffee-fuelled excellence in the cloud!